maqifrnswa/DecodingPrimer/index.md

 abcd
 efgh
 ```
 Then read the columns, from left to right: `ae` `bf` `cg` `dh`.
 To decode, write your message in rows and read down the columns.
-Here you may have to try different combinations to get it to work, or use something like [https://multidec.web-lab.at/skip.php](https://multidec.web-lab.at/skip.php) to do it for you for many combinations at once.
+Here you may have to try different combinations to get it to work, or use something like [MultiDec's skip tool](https://multidec.web-lab.at/skip.php) to do it for you for many combinations at once.
 For example: `aebfcgdh` is written as:
 ```
 ae
 bf